Mark Sanford (basketball): College coaching career

 In 2011 Sanford was named the Head Women's Basketball Coach at Northwood University (Florida Campus).
 After taking over a program with a record of 4-26 and that finished last in The Sun Conference with a 1–13 record, in Sanford's two seasons at Northwood he compiled a win–loss record of 25–33.
 His Sun Conference record in two seasons was an impressive 18–10.
 The Seahawks finished in 3rd place in the two seasons that Sanford was named head coach.
 His up-tempo fast breaking and full-court pressing and trapping system saw 4 different players at 4 different positions be named to the Sun Conference All-Conference team, with 2 of the 4 players also being named Sun Conference Newcomer of the year in consecutive seasons.
 One of the 2 newcomers was also named Sun Conference Defensive Player of the Year after ranking in the top 5 nationally in steals.
 His teams would also see two different PG's in consecutive seasons lead the conference in assist and two different players in consecutive seasons lead the conference in steals.

-NBA Coaching Career
+NBA coaching career

 In 2013 Sanford allowed for the Memphis Grizzlies to created the position of Player Development Coach when he accepted an offer from Head Coach Dave Joeger to join his coaching staff.
 He accepted the position of Lead Player Development Coach and Assistant Video Coordinator.

 During his 3 years with the Grizzlies he served many positions.
 Along with Player Development and Assistant Video Coordinator he also worked as a College Scout, Pro Personnel Scout, NBA Draft Evaluation, and Advanced Scout.